soundwanders/portfolio/_posts/2021-05-04-countdown.markdown

 project-date: May 2021
 tools: HTML, CSS, JavaScript
 category: Web Development
 description: A countdown clock, ticking down to the start of the NHL playoffs.
 Landing-page style, static design.
-Features a flash-game style animation of hockey pucks shooting towards a goal.
+Features a flash-game style CSS animation of hockey pucks shooting towards a goal.
 ---